Payments 101 - What is Friendly Fraud?

 How does it happen?

-When a friendly fraudster files a fraud claim, they must first convince the bank they should be receiving the money back.
+When a friendly fraudster files a false credit card fraud claim, they must first convince the bank they should be receiving the money back.
 To do so, a friendly fraudster can cite a variety of problems but, more often than not, they will claim the transaction was unauthorized.

 With the zero-liability policies maintained by issuers, the “card not present” (CNP) nature of eCommerce, and Consumer Protection Regulations, issuers have traditionally been forced to take cardholders at their word.
-This means that they mark legitimate transactions as fraudulent – thereby initiating the time-consuming and costly chargeback process.
+This means that they mark legitimate transactions as fraudulent – thereby initiating the time-consuming and costly chargeback process with CNP fraud.

 What’s the difference between friendly fraud and normal fraud?